Artist A.D. Cook with CONTINENTAL, acrylic on panel, 2025

 While this may be impressive from a technological standpoint, it raises questions about the value of human creativity in a world where machines can replicate it perfectly.
 Ultimately, this challenges us to redefine what creativity means in an age dominated by artificial intelligence.

 When I see AI images, I wonder why anyone would use them beyond illustrative purposes, which I view differently from actual art.
 But in reality, I know that their use comes from the simple ease and immediate gratification.
 It is, after all, easier to find an image and download it than it is to create something from scratch.
 Even as a designer, I am guilty of this as well.
-The image above of a robot at the easel is a stock AI-generated image, but I would never call it “art.”
+The image above of a robot at the easel is a stock AI-generated image, as is the robot playing a guitar, but I would never call either of them “art.”
 The most creative thing I had to do was search Adobe Stock for relevant images.

 Sadly, not only has the visual arts been significantly affected, but the realm of music creativity is also taking a substantial hit as a direct result of advancements in AI technology.
-Notable examples of AI-generated music that have gained traction include popular tracks such as “Walk My Walk” by Breaking Rust, which impressively reached #1 on a Billboard chart, captivating listeners worldwide.
-Additionally, emerging AI artists like Velvet Sundown are making their mark on platforms such as YouTube and Spotify, underscoring the growing influence and presence of artificial intelligence in the music industry.
+Notable examples of AI-generated music that have gained traction include popular tracks such as “Walk My Walk” by Breaking Rust, which impressively reached #1 on a Billboard Country Digital Song Sales chart in November 2025, captivating listeners worldwide.
+Additionally, emerging AI bands like Velvet Sundown are making their mark on platforms like YouTube and Spotify, underscoring the growing influence of artificial intelligence in the music industry.

 The 30% Rule